 For more details on smart TV, please see What is smart TV?

-3D-ready TVs are now fairly common; with a good proportion of the TVs we test each year able to show films and TV in 3D.
-The excitement that surrounded 3D TVs a few years ago has now rather died down, but 3D’s still a decent feature to have on your television and you don’t have to spend a fortune to get it.
+3D-ready TVs are now fairly common; with a good proportion of the TVs we test each year able to show films and television in 3D.
+The excitement that surrounded 3D TVs a few years ago has now rather died down, but 3D is still a decent feature to have on your television and you don’t have to spend a fortune anymore to get it.

-For more on 4K, head to our What is 4K TV? guide.
+For more on 4K TV, head to our What is 4K TV? guide